Fukushima nuclear accident: Energy policy

-Prior to the accident, over 25% of domestic electricity generation in Japan used nuclear power and Japan had set a fairly ambitious green house gas (GHG) reduction target of 25% below 1990 levels by 2020, which involved increasing the share of nuclear power in electricity generation from 30% to 50%.
+Prior to the accident, over 25% of domestic electricity generation in Japan used nuclear power and Japan had set a fairly ambitious greenhouse gas (GHG) reduction target of 25% below 1990 levels by 2020, which involved increasing the share of nuclear power in electricity generation from 30% to 50%.
 However, this plan was abandoned and the target was revised to a 5.2% emissions increase by 2020 following the accident, alongside a focus on reducing dependence on nuclear power in favor of improved thermal efficiency in fossil fuel energy use and increasing the share of "renewables".
 The contribution of nuclear energy dropped to less than one percent following the accident and all nuclear reactors in the country were shut down by 2013.
 This resulted in an increase in the share of fossil fuel energy use, which had increased to ~94% by 2015 (the highest of any IEA member state, with the remaining ~6% produced by renewables, an increase from 4% in 2010).
 The required fossil fuel imports in 2011 resulted in a trade deficit for the first time in decades which would continue in the following decade.

 In the immediate aftermath, nine prefectures served by TEPCO experienced power rationing.
 The government asked major companies to reduce power consumption by 15%, and some shifted their work hours to smooth power demand.
 As of 2013, TEPCO and eight other Japanese power companies were paying approximately 3.6 trillion JPY (37 billion USD) more in combined imported fossil fuel costs compared to 2010 to make up for the missing power.